 Test administrations occur at Certified Test Administration Sites (CTAS).
-Each CTAS undergoes a rigorous process through ETS to ensure testing security.
+Each CTAS undergoes a screening process through ETS designed to ensure secure testing.

-- Test center applicants receive an initial pre-qualification interview to determine if the facilities meet security and technical requirements and to secure verifiable references.
+- Test center applicants receive an initial pre-qualification review to determine if the facilities meet security and CTAS technical requirements, and to obtain verifiable references.

 - ETS uses the same Internet security protocols as those used by major financial institutions for their secure transmissions.
 The communication channel uses state-of-the-art encryption, and our software is able to detect whether a transmission was altered or disrupted.

 - Test content that is downloaded to a test center computer is encrypted and cannot be accessed until the actual test administration begins.

 At the beginning of each test administration, the test software automatically closes all non-TOEFL iBT windows or applications, including instant messaging (IM).
 It closes any applications that try to open during the test and then automatically logs the incident.
 The software also locks the desktop, suppressing key combinations so the test taker cannot switch to any other task.